MultiSafepay/docs/content/payments/features/tokenization/_index.md

 ## Via API
 To use tokenization via our API, see API reference – [Tokenization and recurring model](/api/#recurring-payments).

-**Note:** Tokens for SEPA Direct Debit "DIRDEB" transactions are originally received as iDEAL or SOFORT Banking transactions.
+**Note:** Tokens for SEPA Direct Debit "DIRDEB" transactions are originally received as iDEAL or Sofort transactions.

 {{< details title="Additional parameters" >}}